A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Tartu for Nightlife, Backpackers, Food, and Old Town

 You'll find food and shopping around the fun destination of Riga.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 Lots of people come for the nightlife.
 One week is plenty of time to see everything, even with extra days to spare.

-The intellectual university town of Tartu offers nightlife.
+The cultural university town of Tartu offers nightlife.
 Make sure you visit the old town while you're here.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

-Which city is cheaper, Tartu or Riga?
+Which place is cheaper, Tartu or Riga?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Riga is €103, while the average daily cost in Tartu is €105.
+The average daily cost (per person) in Riga is €104, while the average daily cost in Tartu is €105.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Riga and Tartu in more detail.

 Accommodation